 - "Look at me..."
 Snape's Last Words to Harry, he wants Lily's eyes to be the last thing he sees.

 - In Harry Potter and the Goblet of Fire, Cedric Diggory asks Harry to bring his body back to his parents.
-An unusual variant, in that the last request comes after the requester has already died.
+An unusual variant, in that the last request actually comes posthumously from Cedric's ghost.

 - In John C. Wright's The Golden Age, it turns out that Phaethon is suing to have his father declared dead after his father had died to save him and been revived from a noumenal recording, not because he is an Ungrateful Bastard but to carry out his father's Last Request.